shellphish/ictf-website/index.md

 In 2011, the participants had to "launder" their money through the execution of exploits, which had some risks associated with them.
 This created an interesting exercise in evaluating the risk/reward trade-offs in network security.

-In both 2012 and 2013, teams had to "weaponize" their exploit and give them to the organizer, who would then schedule their execution.
+In both 2012 and 2013, teams had to "weaponize" their exploits and give them to the organizer, who would then schedule their execution.
 This last design was a first step towards the creation of a "cyber-range" where interesting network datasets (with ground truth) can be created to support security research.

 In 2014, the competition was used as a way to publicize the iCTF Framework.